 Every year COMPACT organizes a district-wide Job Shadow Day.
 On this day, students from each of the Escondido high schools are hosted by a local business that matches their career interest and for one day they get to experience that job first hand.

 Made possible through a partnership with North County Lifeline, together we aim to provide an array of wrap around services to any willing and eligible candidate.
 Participants are referred by the courts and offered a compendium of services aimed to help them be: College, Career, and Life Ready.
 These services include academic support, Academic Support, Mentoring, Work Readiness Training, and additional services.

-This free program is available for people who live in North San Diego County, with priority given to those between the ages of 18-35.
-Participants must have visible gang tattoos on their face, head, neck and/or hands which are inhibiting their ability to find employment or leave the gang life.
-They must not have any current involvement with gangs, gang members or gang activity.
+This free program is available for people living in North San Diego County, with priority given to those ages of 18-35.
+Participants must have visible gang tattoos on their face, head, neck, or hands which are inhibiting their ability to find employment or leave the gang life.
+They must not have any current involvement with gangs, gang members, or gang activity.